mozilla/data-docs/src/cookbooks/bigquery/access.md

 You can locate a list of supported BigQuery client libraries [here](https://cloud.google.com/bigquery/docs/reference/libraries).

-Although usually you will want to use a client library, Google also provides a [detailed reference of their underlying REST API](https://cloud.google.com/bigquery/docs/reference/rest/).
+Although you typically want to use a client library, Google also provides a [detailed reference of their underlying REST API](https://cloud.google.com/bigquery/docs/reference/rest/).

 #### Service Accounts